jesseweed/build-recipes/README.md

 This is a simple collection of config & build system recipes for bootstrapping (bare-bones versions) of popular frameworks.

-It currently only supports rollup& a small handful of libraries, but will be adding more over time (feel free to submit pull-requests for additional libraries or build systems).
+It currently only supports rollup & a small handful of libraries, but will be adding more over time (feel free to submit pull-requests for additional libraries or build systems).

-#### Try it out
+## Try it out
 To test things out locally, simply uncomment the line for the framework you want to use in **rollup.config.js**, and run `yarn knit` to run a build & start the server (this will create the file **_dist/app.min.js** which is loaded by **server/views/index.pug**).
 Point your browser to [http://localhost:3000](http://localhost:3000).

-#### Compare
+## Compare
 If you want to compare output size of each framework, you can run `yarn compare`, this will build all libraries and output them to `examples/library-name.min.js`.

+Here's a breakdown of supported libraries so far:

 <table>